Blog Post: http://ksuhortnewsletter.org

 For more information, go to https://www.kansasturfgrassfoundation.com/

-4. Dig up and store tender bulbs such as cannas, callas and glads after the leaves are browned by frost.
+Dig up and store tender bulbs such as cannas, callas and gladiolas after the leaves are browned by frost.

 Soil Prep Now for Peas Next Spring

-Knotweed thrives in compacted soils, so a thorough aeration is the first step in control.
-This weed will not compete in a healthy lawn.
-Chemically, there are two options.
-Knotweed is an annual that germinates in late February or early March, so a preemergence herbicide can be used in the late fall (about now).
+There are times when chemical methods are the most effective route for weed control.
+Preemergence herbicides are applied to the soil before the weeds have germinated and block the seeds from growing.
+Knotweed can sometimes germinate beneath a snow cover so the preemergence should be applied during November/December.
 Pendimethalin (Scotts Halts), Surflan (Weed Impede), Barricade, Dimension and XL are labeled for knotweed.
 (Note: Pendimethalin, Barricade and Dimension can be used on all Kansas turfgrasses, while Surflan and XL can only be used on tall fescue and warm-season grasses such as buffalograss, zoysiagrass and bermuda).

-The other option is to use a combination postemergence product such as Trimec, Weed-Out, Weed-B-Gon or Weed Free Zone after the knotweed has emerged in the spring but is still young.
+Postemergence herbicides are applied to growing weeds.
+A combination postemergence product such as Trimec, Weed-Out, Weed-B-Gon or Weed Free Zone can be effective after the knotweed has emerged in the spring but is still young.

 Water Landscape Plants Before Winter if Needed